Alfresco/acs-deployment/docs/helm/eks-deployment.md

 ## Create the EKS cluster

-There are multiple ways to setup an EKS cluster, but one of the most simple is by using `eksctl`.
+There are multiple ways to set up an EKS cluster, but one of the most simple is by using `eksctl`.
 This section will guide you in creating a new EKS cluster that satisfy the minimum requirements to have a basic ACS installation up and running.